UpekkaChakma/the-game-shop-server/README.md

 1. Admin has 3 routes for CRUD (create, update, delete) game data.

 ### `Authentication Routes`
 1. while 1st time login or signup, 1st auth route will generate a token using JsonWebToken and send it back to the client.
+The token will later be used for secure data connection.
-2. 2nd route will verify token for both User and Admin.
+2. 2nd route will verify token from the client (both User and Admin).
+After verification, this route will redirect them according to their requested route.
-3. Then will redirect them to different routes(admin-routes, user-routes or block if verification fails) according to the verified result.
+3. Will block the client from going further if verification fails.